 “It’s easier to reform the Pentagon than the K-12 system,” he added.

-One of the examples of a successful training that works outside of the college and university system was 42, a private nonprofit and tuition-free engineering school in Silicone Valley.
+One of the examples of successful training that works outside of the college and university system was 42, a private nonprofit and tuition-free engineering school in Silicone Valley.
 During Hickenlooper’s visit to the school, he met a student in their mid-30s whose job was loading tractor-trailers.

 “They realized that in five to seven years a robot is going to take over their job,” said Hickenlooper, explaining the students’ motivation for taking the classes.
 “Now, they’re going to be the technicians of those robots.
 They are going to be the repair people for those robots.”